Max Minghella

-Maxwell Giorgio Choa Minghella (born 16 September 1985) is an English actor and director.
-He is known for his roles in the films Syriana (2005), Art School Confidential (2006), Elvis and Anabelle (2007), The Social Network (2010), The Darkest Hour (2011), The Ides of March (2011), The Internship (2013), Horns (2013), and Spiral (2021), as well as his role as Nick Blaine in the television series The Handmaid's Tale (2017–2025), which earned him a nomination for a Primetime Emmy Award.
+Max Giorgio Choa Minghella (born 16 September 1985) is a British actor and director.
+He is known for his roles in the films Syriana (2005), The Social Network (2010), The Ides of March (2011), Spiral (2021) and Babylon (2022) as well as his role as Nick Blaine in the television series The Handmaid's Tale (2017–2025), which earned him a nomination for a Primetime Emmy Award.

+Minghella's directing credits include the musical drama Teen Spirit (2019), Shell (2024) and television series The Shards (2026).

 Early life and family

-Minghella was born on 16 September 1985 in Hampstead, London, the son of director Anthony Minghella (1954–2008) and dancer and choreographer Carolyn Jane Choa.
+Minghella was born on 16 September 1985 in Hampstead, London, the son of director Anthony Minghella and dancer and choreographer Carolyn Jane Choa.

 Minghella's father was born in Ryde on the Isle of Wight, and was of Italian descent.
 His mother, who was from Hong Kong, is from a family of multiple heritage.
 His maternal grandfather George Choa was of three-quarters Chinese and one-quarter Jewish descent, and his maternal grandmother Maisie Nora (née Kotewall) was of Indian Parsi, English, Irish, Swedish and Chinese ancestry.
-Sir Robert Kotewall is his great-grandfather.
-(Note: Minghella's maternal great-grandfather and great-grandmother were Hong Kong legislator Sir Robert Kotewall (half-Indian Parsi and half-Chinese) and Edith Kotewall (née Lowcock) (her father George Lowcock was half-English and half-Irish, and her mother, née Jönsson/Johnsford, was half-Swedish), and his maternal great-great-grandfather was Calcutta-born Italian Jewish businessman Emanuel Raphael Belilios (through Belilios' daughter Maria Felicie, mother of George Choa).)
-Olympic swimmer Robyn Lamsam is his second cousin through the Kotewalls.

 While Minghella was growing up he spent time on his father's film sets.
 He has said that he has "fond memories" of them and that he felt "no pressure" from his father to succeed in the entertainment industry.
 He was educated at St Anthony's Preparatory School and University College School in Hampstead.
 He then attended Columbia University, which he considered his "first priority", and studied history, graduating in 2009.
 He was a resident of John Jay Hall during his studies at Columbia.
 He typically worked on films only during his summer breaks.
 He has said that he felt like "an English boy at an American school", that he kept to himself, and that most of his fellow students did not know that he was an actor.

+Minghella was inspired to become an actor during his teenage years, after seeing a production of the play This Is Our Youth in London's West End; he subsequently dropped out of the University College School to pursue an acting career, and attended the National Youth Theatre.

 Career

-Minghella was inspired to become an actor during his young years, after seeing a production of the play This Is Our Youth in London's West End; he subsequently dropped out of the University College School to pursue an acting career, and attended the National Youth Theatre.
-He did not always want to become an actor.
-He said, "I thought it was sort of embarrassing to say you wanted to be an actor – it was, like, uncool.
-And growing up, I was massively concerned with seeming cool.
-I thought up until about age 16 that I was going to be a music video director."